SandroGT/LLMs-for-SPARQL/README.md

 - **`agents/`** – code to run the LLMs on the query generation task.
 The modules **`basic.py`** and **`detailed.py`** contain the two prompt templates we used in our experiments.
-- **`evaluation/`** – contains the evaluation scores, metrics, and comparison criteria for query results.
+- **`evaluation/`** – contains the evaluation scores, measures, and comparison criteria for query results.
 - **`logs/`** and **`runs/`** – contain the output from the LLMs' query generation and other processes.

 Additionally, there are four key scripts: